Jollywatt/typst-fletcher/manual.typ

 })

-= Tutorial

-= Layout
+= Details

 == Elastic coordinates

 Diagrams are laid out on a flexible coordinate grid, which stretches to fit content like a table.
-When a node is placed in a diagram, the rows and columns grow to accommodate the node's size.
+When a node is placed, the rows and columns grow to accommodate the node's size.

-This can be seen more clearly by drawing the coordinate grid with `debug: 1` and setting cell padding to zero:
+This can be seen more clearly with a coordinate grid (`debug: 1`) and no padding between cells:

 #stack(